-Roger L. Chaffe
+Roger L. Chaffe (retired)

 Roger began his career in private practice in Toledo, Ohio before serving as corporate counsel for Brown and Williamson Tobacco Corporation, Reynolds Metals Company, and General Electric Company.